peritor/happening/README.md

 License
 =============

-Happening is licensed under the OpenBSD / two-clause BSD license, modeled after the ISC license.
+Happening is licensed under the Apache 2.0 license.
 See LICENSE.txt

 About